-Maintaining resilience and buffering against burnout.
+Maintaining resilience and buffering against burnout

 A number of PP constructs can buffer against practitioner burnout.
 Positive emotions (e.g., hope, serenity, joy, interest, and awe) can broaden a practitioner's attentional, cognitive, and behavioural resources, which can act as a buffer against vulnerabilities, such as symptoms of burnout (e.g., emotional exhaustion).
 Personal practices such as mindfulness can also help in that regard.
-Interpersonal strengths (e.g., social intelligence, kindness, love, humour, sense of purpose and meaning, and teamwork) can help cope with challenges such as depersonalisation (a state in which one's thoughts and feelings seem unreal or not to belong to oneself), as can a sense of purpose and meaning.
+Interpersonal strengths (e.g., social intelligence, kindness, love, humour, sense of purpose and meaning, and teamwork) can help cope with challenges such as depersonalisation (a state in which one's thoughts and feelings seem unreal or not to belong to oneself).
+Likewise, a sense of purpose and meaning can restore a personal sense of depersonalisation.

-Declaration of education and competence.
+Declaration of education and competence

-Practitioners should declare the limits of their competence, and work within it, regarding specific psychological conditions, specific groups (e.g., working with children, other cultures, group work), and specific PPIs.
+Practitioners should declare the limits of their competence regarding specific psychological conditions, specific groups (e.g., working with children, other cultures, group work), and specific PPIs.
 For example, a practitioner may have experience in assessing strengths in adults, yet not with assessing children's or adolescents' strengths.
-Moreover, as the provision of service continues, it may move into areas in which the practitioner is less experienced or qualified.
-For example, whilst a practitioner may be experienced and qualified to provide services to all ages, they may not be experienced or qualified to deliver such services in the context of a family setting, in which case a referral or further support structures may be needed.
+Moreover, as the provision of service continues, it may move into areas in which the practitioner is more superficially experienced or qualified.
+For example, whilst a practitioner may be experienced and qualified to provide services to children, adolescents, and adults, they may not be experienced or qualified to deliver such services in the context of a family setting, in which case a referral or further support structures may be needed.

 In addition, practitioners should declare the educational training and relevant experience upon which their provision of practice is based.
 For example, a practitioner completes a six-month certificate which included a one-week face-to-face interaction, with the remaining course completed online.
 The certificate is not recognised by a municipal, regional or provincial license granting authority.
-The practitioner's website states that they are a "certified positive psychology practitioner."
+The practitioner's website states that they are a "certified positive"

+psychology practitioner."
 They have no other professional practicing credentials.
 Is this ethical?
 It is important to explicitly inform your clients of the nature, scope and limits of your professional education, practice, and credentials beyond your working title.

-Appreciating the importance of cultural context.
+Appreciating the importance of cultural context

-Ethical decision making should be sensitive to the circumstances of the cultural context.
-Such context is critical in the delivery of PPIs, because conceptualisation of what is normal, good, or adaptive is shaped by the values espoused as desirable by the culture and social context in which the concern or dilemma presents itself.
+Ethical decision making should not be based only on awareness, knowledge, or cognitive understanding.
+Decisions should also reflect the best available and relevant evidence and the circumstances of the cultural context.
+Cultural context is critical in the delivery of PPIs, because conceptualisation of what is normal, good, or adaptive is shaped by the values espoused as desirable by the culture and social context in which the concern or dilemma presents itself.

 Additionally, cultures and social norms differ in how specific emotions are acknowledged, expressed, or amplified.
 Therefore, it is important that guidelines for an ethical practice of PPIs be rooted in such evidence.
 The ethical guidelines presented here are broad enough to accommodate cultural context, yet are sufficiently fine-grained to accommodate individual differences and needs.
 This integration of evidence, including cultural and individual factors, may be easy or readily available.
-Though such an integration may not yield an ethically perfect process or outcome, when individuals strive towards ethical excellence, the collective wisdom helps them to navigate cases as they are encountered.
+Though such an integration may not yield an ethically perfect path, process or outcome, when individuals strive towards ethical excellence, the collective wisdom helps them to navigate cases as they are encountered.
 New ground is broken, new paths are paved, and eventually excellence can be achieved.
 Having the structure of these guidelines is, therefore, crucial to anchor a person's thinking and actions.
 These guidelines also serve the purpose of evaluating the extent to which one's actions are proximal or distant from ethical excellence.

-Appendix B: Resolving Ethical Dilemmas - A Step-By-Step Guide
+Resolving Ethical Dilemmas - A Step-By-Step Guide